rmx152/vce/bio/practical investigation.md

 - Title
-    - Concise, informative and appropriate to the the prac
+    - Concise, informative and appropriate to the the practical
     - 'The effect of temperature on the rate of breakdown of starch by the enzyme amylase'
 - Introduction
     - Background information